 The Stamps Scholarship is awarded to about fifteen entering first-year students who demonstrate outstanding academic achievement, a high degree of intellectual curiosity and scholarship, exceptional promise in leadership, service and social responsibility, perseverance, character, integrity, and innovation.
 Made possible through benefactor E. Roe Stamps IV, and through matching funds from Wake Forest University benefactor Mr. Porter B. Byrum, this scholarship annually covers the cost of tuition, fees, room, and board, and includes a $3,400 allowance for books and personal expenses.
 Scholars may receive up to $15,000 total over their four undergraduate years for approved travel or study projects.
-Wake Forest Stamps Scholars join a larger Stamps network of over 1500 current undergraduate scholars around the world
+Wake Forest Stamps Scholars join a larger Stamps network of approximately 1000 current undergraduate scholars around the world.

 Finalists are invited to campus for interviews and are notified by the end of March.